facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

    Once the MySQL Preference Pane has been installed, you can control your MySQL server instance using the preference pane.
 To use the preference pane, open the System Preferences... from the Apple menu.
-Select the MySQL preference pane by clicking on the MySQL logo within the Other section of the preference panes list.
+Select the MySQL preference pane by clicking the MySQL logo within the Other section of the preference panes list.
    MySQL Preference Pane

    The MySQL Preference Pane shows the current status of the MySQL